gripableteam/gripable-play-unity-docs/source/index.html.md

 bool Disconnect();
 ```

-> Disconnect returns true or false depending of whether a disconnection attempt has been successfully initiated.
+> Returns a <code>bool</code> that represents if a disconnection attempt has been successfully initiated.

 ```csharp
 bool disconnectionInitiated = gripablePlay.Disconnect();
 ```

-Calling Disconnect will initiate a disconnection attempt.
+Initiates a disconnection attempt.
 Bluetooth connection is asynchronous and requires a listener for the [OnDisconnected](#disconnection-events) callback or call to the synchronous [IsDisconnected](#isdisconnected) function to check whether the connection attempt was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | Successfully triggered disconnection attempt
+<code>true</code> | Successfully triggered disconnection attempt
-false | Failed to trigger disconnection attempt
+</code>false</code> | Failed to trigger disconnection attempt

 # Device Info